 Biochemical decline in alpha-fetoprotein (BD-AFP)

-Will be defined as a ≥ 20% decrease in AFP from baseline.
+Failure is defined as a ≥ 20% decrease in AFP from baseline.
 The BD-AFP proportion for each treatment arm will be determined and compared between treatment arms using a chi-squared test.

-Time frame: Up to 4 years
+Time frame: Up to 5 years

 Liver decompensation rate per Child Pugh score (LDR-CP)

+Failure for this endpoint is the first occurrence of a worsening of Child Pugh score by 2 or more.
 The LDR-CP proportion for each treatment arm will be determined and compared between treatment arms using a chi-squared test.

-Time frame: Up to 4 years
+Time frame: Up to 5 years

 Liver decompensation rate per modified albumin-bilirubin (ALBI) score (LDR-mALBI)

+Failure for this endpoint is the first occurrence of a decrease in grade.
 The LDR-mALBI proportion for each treatment arm will be determined and compared between treatment arms using a chi-squared test.

-Time frame: Up to 4 years
+Time frame: Up to 5 years

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.